What to Expect

 - If you take too much TRADJENTA, call your doctor or Poison Control Center at 1-800-222-1222 or go to the nearest hospital emergency room right away.

 - Your doctor may tell you to take TRADJENTA along with other diabetes medicines.
 Low blood sugar can happen more often when TRADJENTA is taken with certain other diabetes medicines.
-If you take TRADJENTA with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin, the dose of your sulfonylurea medicine or insulin may need to be lowered while you take TRADJENTA.
+Tell your doctor if you take TRADJENTA with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
+The dose of your sulfonylurea medicine or insulin may need to be lowered while you take TRADJENTA.

 - When your body is under some types of stress, such as fever, trauma (such as a car accident), infection, or surgery, the amount of diabetes medicine that you need may change.
 Tell your doctor right away if you have any of these conditions and follow your doctor's instructions.